Damian Clarke - Art and Music Interlaced

 Often these walks result in musical ideas or visual images that are then allowed to grow and change until they develop into a new visual or musical idea.
-A walk is a line and like a drawn line, it changes its character and the mood of the walker.
+A walk is a line and like a drawn line, as it progresses, it changes its character and the response of the walker.

 East Lambrook Manor August